turbolinks/turbolinks/README.md

 ## Full List of Events

 Turbolinks emits events that allow you to track the navigation lifecycle and respond to page loading.
 Except where noted, Turbolinks fires events on the `document` object.
+Note that `event.data` (when offered) is not available if you use jQuery's `$(document).on` method.
+Prefer `document.addEventListener`.

 * `turbolinks:click` fires when you click a Turbolinks-enabled link.
 The clicked element is the event target.
 Access the requested location with `event.data.url`.
 Cancel this event to let the click fall through to the browser as normal navigation.